keu/docs/software/runtime-release-notes.md

 ## Overview

 Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
-This document provides a summary of all changes made to each available version of Astro Runtime.
+This document provides a summary of changes made to each available version of Astro Runtime.
 Note that some changes to Runtime might be omitted based on their availability in Astronomer Software.

 For instructions on how to upgrade, read [Upgrade Airflow on Astronomer Software](upgrade-runtime.md).
 For general product release notes, go to [Software release notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer support](https://support.astronomer.io).

+## Astro Runtime 5.0.6

+- Release date: July 11, 2022
+- Airflow version: 2.3.3

+Astro Runtime 5.0.6 includes Airflow 2.3.3, which includes bug fixes and UI improvements.
+For a complete list of commits, see the [Apache Airflow 2.3.3 milestone on GitHub](https://github.com/apache/airflow/milestone/57?closed=1).

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.6.0, which includes new deferrable operators and support for OpenLineage extractors.
+For more information, see the [Astronomer Providers changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html#id1).

+### Bug fixes

+- Fixed zombie task handling with multiple schedulers ([#24906](https://github.com/apache/airflow/pull/24906))
+- Fixed an issue where `TriggerDagRunOperator.operator_extra_links` could cause a serialization error ([#24676](https://github.com/apache/airflow/pull/24676)

+## Astro Runtime 5.0.5

+- Release date: July 1, 2022
+- Airflow version: 2.3.2

+### Backported fixes from Airflow 2.3.3

+Astro Runtime 5.0.5 includes several bug fixes and performance improvements that were backported from Airflow 2.3.3.
+Fixes include:

+- Fixed an issue where part of the **Grid** view of the Airflow UI would crash or become unavailable if a `GET` request to the Airflow REST API failed ([#24152](https://github.com/apache/airflow/pull/24152))
+- Improved the performance of the **Grid** view ([#24083](https://github.com/apache/airflow/pull/24083))
+- Fixed an issue where grids for task groups in the **Grid** view always showed data for the latest DAG run instead of the correct DAG run ([#24327](https://github.com/apache/airflow/pull/24327))
+- Fixed an issue where the scheduler could crash when using the Kubernetes executor after migrating from Airflow 2.2 to 2.3. ([#24117](https://github.com/apache/airflow/pull/24117))

+### Additional improvements

+- Updated `openlineage-airflow` to v0.10.0.
+This release includes a built-in `SnowflakeOperatorAsync` extractor for Airflow, an `InMemoryRelationInputDatasetBuilder` for `InMemory` datasets for Spark, and the addition of a copyright statement to all source files

 ## Astro Runtime 5.0.4